pelayotrives/slug-generator/README.md

 ## How to Use

-**Download project**: You will have to do the following:
+You will have to do the following:

-`npm i`
+1. **Download project and type `npm i` > `npm run serve`.**
-`npm run serve`

-1. **Input Your String**: Type or paste the string you wish to convert into the input field.
+2. **Input Your String**: Type or paste the string you wish to convert into the input field.
-2. **Generate Slug**: The tool automatically converts your string into a slug as you type.
+3. **Generate Slug**: The tool automatically converts your string into a slug as you type.
-3. **Copy and Use**: Simply copy the generated slug and use it in your URLs or any other web-related context.
+4. **Copy and Use**: Simply copy the generated slug and use it in your URLs or any other web-related context.

 ## Technology Stack